ansible/ansible-documentation/docs/docsite/rst/plugins/callback.rst

 Enabling callback plugins
 -------------------------

-You can activate a custom callback, depending on it's ``NEEDS_ENABLED`` property,  by either dropping it into one of the callback directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>` or in a collection and referencing it in configuration using it's fqcn.
+You can activate a custom callback, depending on it's ``NEEDS_ENABLED`` property,  by either dropping it into one of the callback directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>` or in a collection and referencing it in configuration by FQCN.

 Plugins are loaded in alphanumeric order.
 For example, a plugin implemented in a file named `1_first.py` would run before a plugin file named `2_second.py`.